 Remember that workers’ compensation only pays for disabilities caused by work-related injuries.
-And stress, per se, cannot really be considered an injury unless it leads to a mental disorder.
-In such a case, you might be able to claim workers’ compensation for stress.
-But some states do not consider mental disorders arising from stress as a compensable injury.
-While others will only give out workers comp if the mental disorder is substantiated by clear and convincing medical evidence.
+And stress, per se, cannot really be considered an injury unless it leads to a mental health issue.
+Some states also do not consider mental issues arising from stress as a compensable injury.
+While others will only give out workers comp if the psychiatric injury is substantiated by clear and convincing medical evidence.

-In California, for example, you can claim workers comp if the stress at work leads to or worsened a mental disorder.
-However, states like Florida will only compensate for mental disorder if it comes with a physical injury.
+In California, for example, you can claim workers comp if the stress at work leads to or worsened a mental illness.
+However, states like Florida will only compensate for a psychological disorder if it comes with a physical injury.

 To know if your work-related stress will qualify you for workers comp, consult an experienced workers comp lawyer like Victor Malca.
-For almost 3 decades now, he has helped thousands of injured workers in Florida fight for their benefits.
+He has already helped thousands of injured workers in Florida fight for their workers comp benefits.
 He can help you get the benefits you deserve too.

 As they say, not all injuries can be seen by the naked eye.
-Sometimes, mental disorders can be more disabling than physical ones.
-But due to the very subjective nature of mental disorders, getting workers comp for it can be extremely difficult.
-Especially if it’s caused by work-related stress and fatigue.
+Sometimes, a psychiatric injury can be more disabling than a physical one.
+But, as mentioned, due to the very subjective nature of mental illnesses, getting workers comp benefits for it can be extremely difficult – especially if it’s caused by work-related stress and fatigue.

 In Florida, the statutes state that: